 Welcome to our Reception learning page.
 We hope you enjoy finding out about our school day and what Reception looks like at Park.
 For further information, please read the Reception Handbook: Park Primary Reception Handbook- September 2021 Starters

-At Park we adhere to the Statutory Framework for the Early Years Foundation Stage.
-If you have any questions regarding our Early Years Provision, please speak to Miss Peel, our Reception Year Learning Leader.
+At Park we adhere to the Early years foundation stage (EYFS) statutory framework.
+If you have any questions regarding our Early Years Provision, please speak to Ms Rice, our EYFS Phase Leader.

 - Talking to your child about the learning they do at school